lnkhamalah/medical-transportation-system-design/05-System-Architecture/03-high-level-architecture.md

 - Cancellation request workflow enforcement
 - Same-day cancellation restriction logic
 - Asynchronous event publishing for notification dispatch
+- Public intake submissions are initially marked with an internal "unverified" status until reviewed or confirmed by dispatch

 This layer centralizes all business rules and prevents direct database access from clients.

 All cancellation requests initiated by facility users are treated as request-based state transitions.

 Same-day cancellation attempts are automatically denied and instruct the facility to contact dispatch by phone.
 This prevents operational disruption when dispatch staff may not be actively monitoring the portal.

+Similarly, public intake submissions do not automatically assign drivers or trigger billing workflows.
+Dispatcher confirmation is required before operational scheduling proceeds.

+This prevents automated or malicious submissions from entering active workflow queues.

 Approved cancellations trigger asynchronous notification events to both the dispatcher and the listed contact.